Brady-Beecham/Capstone-Team-PowerHouse/Reports/Lessons Learned and Acquired Skills.md

 ## What “best practices” have you identified?
+I really understood how to select the components and design PCBs with soldered components, especially chips.
+For the chips “buck converter,” do not use the Weller soldering station.
+You can use surface mount ICs, which are excellent.

 ## What unanticipated problems occurred?
 ## What would you do differently if you were able to do it over again?